craigyjp/PolyKit-DUO-polyphonic-synthesizer/README.md

 Based on the PolyKit DCO and PolyKit-x-voice board projects by PolyKit (Jan Knipper).
 This design takes Jan's work and expands it into a fully programmable 6 voice DCO based synthesizer.

+The synth is comparable to a Juno 106 combined with a Crumar Bit 01 rack unit but will full control.
 This repository contains my versions of the filter/adsr/lfo with added velocity, keytracking and additional 8 filter configurations and programmer section for the Polykit DUO, the DCO and MIDI sections are available in my other repositories listed below.

 ![Synth](photos/synth.jpg)